ToolKitHub/rce-engine/DOCUMENTATION.md

 ## Configuration

-rce-engine is configured via environment variables in `/etc/systemd/system/rce-engine.service.d/override.conf` or directly in the systemd service file.
+rce-engine is configured via environment variables in the systemd service file at `/etc/systemd/system/rce-engine.service`.
+As shown in the installation guide, you can edit this file directly to change configuration settings.

+Alternatively, for a more upgrade-friendly approach, you can create an override file at `/etc/systemd/system/rce-engine.service.d/override.conf`.

 ### Required Environment Variables